 Size: 15,700 SQ FT

-This project is based on the concept of Collective Memory as the way societies connect the present and past to preserve social cohesion.
-The idea is to create a protective two-story block representing the past (archival storage) joined to a two story volume of research and collaboration spaces representing the future.
-The place where they meet (the present) is demarked by a single line bisecting the building east to west, the point where the two spaces connect (the present) culminates in a large, vertical stained glass window.
-The ceiling opens up to the east, forming a large clerestory window along the street façade and beckoning the public to visit.
-Large meeting rooms and exhibition spaces will combine scholarship of Jesuit history with response to current day events.
-The new Jesuit Archives facility will house collections from the Central and Southern Provinces including Missouri, Kansas, Colorado, New Mexico, Oklahoma, Texas, Arkansas, Louisiana, Mississippi, Alabama, Tennessee, Florida, Puerto Rico, and Belize.
-The estimated date of completion is late 2017.
+Based on the concept of Collective Memory as a way societies connect the present and past to preserve social cohesion, the design creates a protective two-story block representing the past (archival storage) conjoined to a two-story volume representing the future (research and collaboration spaces).
+Demarcated by a single line bisecting the building east to west, the point where the two spaces connect (the present) culminates in a large, vertical stained-glass window.
+Opening up to the east, the ceiling forms a large clerestory window along the street façade, beckoning the public inside.
+Large meeting rooms and exhibition spaces combine the scholarship of Jesuit history with reflections on current events.